Exabel/api/exabel/api/data/doc/signals.rst

 ..  http:get:: /v1/signals/{signalId}

     :resjson string name: Signal resource name.
-    :resjson string entityType: Resource name of the entity type this signal may exist for.
     :resjson string displayName: Signal display name.
     :resjson string description: Signal description.
     :resjson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into